Having a beautiful Slideshare presentation is awesome.

 I don’t know the rules of grammar… If you’re trying to persuade people to do something, or buy something, it seems to me you should use their language, the language they use every day, the language in which they think.
 We try to write in the vernacular.

 When crafting your Slideshare presentations, it’s important that you don’t let your copy get in the way.
-Use simple language and avoid jargon as much as possible.
+Use simple language, check grammar, and avoid jargon as much as possible.

 Always Combine Your Compelling Copy With Value